-- 13. The Strategic Plan (June 2012 2015) foreshadowed changes in the Office's strategy at three levels: - At the prosecutorial policy level, the Office shifted its attention: - i. from its previous "focused" investigative approach to "open-ended, in-depth investigations"; - ii. towards a "building upwards" strategy where culpability of the most responsible persons could not be sufficiently proven from the outset; and - iii. to being as trial-ready as possible from the earliest phases of proceedings, such as when seeking a warrant of arrest and no later than the confirmation of charges hearing. - The Office requested an increase in resources for its investigations and prosecutions so as to achieve the required level of quality, while continuing to look for efficiency gains. - The Office identified organisational changes needed to improve its performance (e.g. under the overall management and oversight of the Prosecutor, the three operational Divisions' reporting lines were modified; experienced Senior Trial Lawyers were placed in charge of the integrated teams; improvements were made to the processes and capabilities of each Division). - 14.
+- 13. The Strategic Plan (June 2012 2015) foreshadowed changes in the Office's strategy at three levels: - At the prosecutorial policy level, the Office shifted its attention: - i. from its previous "focused" investigative approach to "open-ended, in-depth investigations"; - ii. where appropriate, towards a "building upwards" strategy where culpability of the most responsible persons could not be sufficiently proven from the outset; and - iii. to being as trial-ready as possible from the earliest phases of the judicial proceedings, such as when seeking a warrant of arrest and no later than the confirmation of charges hearing. - The Office requested an increase in resources for its investigations and prosecutions so as to achieve the required level of quality, while continuing to look for efficiency gains. - The Office identified organisational changes needed to improve its performance (e.g. under the overall management and oversight of the Prosecutor, the three operational Divisions' reporting lines were modified to the Deputy Prosecutor; Senior Trial Lawyers were placed in charge of the integrated teams; improvements were made to the processes and capabilities of each Division). - 14.
 Annex 1 provides a detailed overview of the results achieved thus far with this new strategy. - 15.
-The Strategic Plan (June 2012-2015) aimed to improve the Office's prosecutorial results.
-The number of cases and charges confirmed in confirmation proceedings over the past three years reflects the positive impact of this strategy.
+The Strategic Plan (June 2012 2015) aimed to improve the Office's prosecutorial results.
+A concrete indicator of the impact of this strategy is the number of cases in which charges were confirmed over the past three years.

-CONFIRMATION PERFORMANCE Previous strategy 2003-June 2012 Strategy June 2012-2015 Performance increase
+CONFIRMATION PERFORMANCE Previous strategy 2003 - June 2012 Strategy June 2012 - 2015 Performance increase

 Total % Total %

 Per charges

-Confirmed 50 62.5 206 85.83 +23.33%
+Confirmed 50 62.5 206 7 85.83 +23.33%

 Not confirmed 30 37.5 34 14.17

 Total 80 100 240 100

 Per accused

 Confirmed 10 71.43 8 100 +28.57%

 Not confirmed 4 28.57 0 0

 Total 14 100 8 100